-3The 2025-26 estimated annual service fees are based on the April 1, 2023 population estimate multiplied by DEM's general fund budget, less teallocation for the DEM Director and Fiscal Supervisor.
-The estimated annual service fees will be updated to a final annual service fee based on April 1, 2024 population estimates and the 2024 per capita rate once such data becomes available.
+3The 2025-26 estimated annual service fees are based on the April 1, 2024 population estimate multiplied by the per capita rate.

-4The Tulalip Tribes population numbers will be obtained from the Tulalip Tribes Enrollment Department every even year.
+4The Tulalip Tribes population numbers will be obtained from the Tulalip Tribes Enrollment Department every year.

-5The Stillaguamish Tribe population numbers will be obtained from the Stillaguamish Tribe Enrollment Officer every even year.
+5The Stillaguamish Tribe population numbers will be obtained from the Stillaguamish Tribe Enrollment Officer every year.